Dartford: Post-industrial economic plans

 The Mazda motor manufacturer has its UK head office at the large Thames-side Crossways Business Park.
 Thomas Walter Jennings created the Vox musical brand, with products such as the AC15 and AC30 amplifiers originating in Dartford.
-In early 2006, the since-closed South East England Development Agency (SEEDA) purchased the former Unwins (an off-licence chain that went into administration in 2005) depot on the edge of the town.
-The warehouse was demolished and a business centre, The Base, built in its place.
-The Base will be managed by Basepoint Centres and funded by the non-departmental public body, HCA.
+In early 2006, the since-closed South East England Development Agency (SEEDA) purchased the former Unwins depot on the edge of the town.
+The warehouse was demolished and a business centre, The Base, built in its place, funded by the Homes and Communities Agency.

 By 2018, the former GlaxoSmithKline manufacturing site in Mill Pond Road had been redeveloped with residential apartments and is known as Langley Square.
 Further regeneration is taking place at Market Street, to be known as Brewery Square.